Mortgage protection when you’re buying a home

 Whether or not it’s mandatory, your motivation is likely to be peace of mind that your loved ones could use the lump sum to afford to stay in their home when you’re gone, without having to move at a difficult time.
 And having children either now or in the future can add an extra incentive to help create that financial security.

-Types of life cover to help protect your mortgage
+What type of life cover could help protect your mortgage?

-When you buy a life insurance policy with us, you choose between level cover, also known as family protection, or decreasing cover, also known as mortgage protection.
-They’re term life insurance, so they last for a specific number of years.
+When you're considering buying a life insurance policy, you can usually choose between level cover, also known as family protection, or decreasing cover, also known as mortgage protection.
+These are both term life insurance, so they last for a specific number of years.
 Either could help pay off a mortgage, but which you choose might depend on the type of mortgage you have, and if you want to help cover other costs.

 Decreasing cover